 This course aims to provide participants with an introduction to the financial issues and techniques involved in managerial decision-making.

 This course introduces participants to the subject of management, organisational structures and strategy.

 This course covers a range of concepts, issues and practices that are relevant to the study of global marketing.

-This short course aims to enable participants to acquire an understanding of organisations and the behaviour which occurs within them.
+This course aims to enable participants to acquire an understanding of organisations and the behaviour which occurs within them.